About general incorporation matters

 My family would like to join me to live in Malaysia.
 Am I able to sponsor them with my work permit?

 Yes, your spouse, children under age 21 and your parents may apply for dependent pass under your work permit.
+Please take note that a stamped duty paid personal bond signed by yourself is required to secure your parents' dependent passes.

 With the work permit under my Labuan company, can I stay in any parts of Malaysia?